filipeoliveira-oss/ygoDeckBuilder/README.md

 You can visit the current website in [YGO Deck Builder](https://ygodeckbuildercoheso.netlify.app/)

+#### Please be aware that this site is still under constant development

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 (PENSAR SE VAI REMOVER)See deployment for notes on how to deploy the project on a live system.